projectitis/mac/README.md

 ![mac logo](/logo.png?raw=true "mac")

-Microprocessor App Creator (μac, or mac) is a project that enables rapid creation of graphical apps on the Teensy microprocessor, but hopefully is generic enough to be ported to other microprocessor boards in the future.
+Microprocessor App Creator (μac, or mac) is an SDK for rapid development of graphical apps on the Teensy microprocessor, but hopefully is generic enough to be ported to other microprocessor boards in the future.
 The various individual libraries that make up mac (such as display and drawing libraries) might also be useful in other projects.

-This project has a software component (the libraries) and a hardware component (a Teensy-based handheld).
-As well as the software, eventually the plans/schematics will be released to enable you to build your own Teensy-based handheld that will run applications developed using mac.
+This project has a software component (the libraries) and a future hardware component (a Teensy-based handheld).
+As with the software, the plans/schematics will be released to enable you to build your own Teensy-based handheld that will run applications developed using mac.

-## DEVELOPER NOTES 2022-03-16
+## DEVELOPER NOTES 2022-03-19
 ### TODO next
 - Radial gradient
-- Masks
 - Sprite stamping
 - Sprite animation
 - Sprite rotation